The Tesla Model S is a great four-door luxury sports car that just also happens to be an electric vehicle.

 The 75 kWh version is discontinued.

-Other changes for 2019 include Tesla's new Navigate on Autopilot software, which lets drivers choose whether the car can automatically change lanes without their input.
+Other changes include Tesla's new Navigate on Autopilot software, which lets drivers choose whether the car can automatically change lanes without their input.
+The Long Range version is now rated at 373 miles.